Noleli/trop-analysis/treeviz/bugs.md

-- width adjusting can be weird. and needs to take into account the horizontal scrollbar for some reason x individual psukim: add metadata to popovers x individual psukim: tweak css
-- individual psukim: loading animation before api works
+- width adjusting can be weird. and needs to take into account the horizontal scrollbar for some reason x individual psukim: add metadata to popovers x individual psukim: tweak css x individual psukim: loading animation before api works
 - 10 commandments
 x click affordance, something on hover x hebrew axis labels